 Here are some examples of how Language Reactor will look once you integrate it into Netflix:

 The example above includes both English and Thai subtitles.

 This example is for more advanced Thai language learners, including Thai and Thai transliteration subtitles.
 Yes, Language Reactor can do transliterations!

 You can watch all your favorites, from Stranger Things to Money Heist to countless other Netflix originals, with a customizable subtitle menu using this simple extension!

 A VPN, otherwise known as a virtual private network, allows you to change your location.
 For instance, you might be watching Netflix in Canada, but you’ve changed your location to Thailand.

 By changing your VPN, you will be able to access a whole different set of movies and shows, but you will be able to find more content in your chosen language.
 After all, if your target language is Indonesian, wouldn’t it be better to access Indonesian Netflix rather than French Netflix directly?
 This way, you’ll have more options to choose from in your target language, and you can even get to know the target country and culture more by watching their shows and movies.

 If you’re on the fence about VPNs or have never heard of them before now, they are a safe and helpful resource!

-Now would you consider to learn languages with Netflix?
-If you're part of the 72% of the population that doesn't have a Netflix account, not to worry.
-We have the perfect alternative if you're looking for another tool that still makes studying languages easy and fun.
+Now would you consider learning languages with Netflix?
+If you’re part of the 72% of the population that doesn’t have a Netflix account, not worry.
+We have the perfect alternative if you’re looking for another tool that still makes studying languages easy and fun.